JordanLee614/uwa-studysmarter-queue/README.md

 ## Installation

-clone the repo via you prefered method.
+clone the repo via your prefered method.

 Use the node.js package manager [npm](https://www.npmjs.com/) to install the projects package dependencies.